A Detailed Introduction to the Best WordPress eCommerce Plugins

 Like those other hosted tools, your online store data is hosted on Ecwid’s servers, rather than your own server.
 That means you don’t have to worry about security and maintenance because Ecwid handles those for you, too.

 Ecwid has a limited free plan for up to ten products.
 After that, paid plans start at just $15 a month.

 Finally, we have Cart66 Cloud, which offers an all-in-one approach to WordPress eCommerce.

 With Cart66 Cloud, you pay either $19 or $49 a month for all functionalities — and Cart66 boasts an impressive list.

 The ‘Cloud‘ part of the name refers to the fact that the plugin connects your website to the Cart66 Cloud, and, by connecting to this, you don’t have to worry about anything.
 All of the SSL certificates, security scans, data encryption and payment gateways are taken care of — making your store instantly PCI compliant.

 Products are added as standard WordPress posts/pages, and then converted into product pages using shortcodes.

-Now that you’ve seen a detailed overview of six of the best WordPress eCommerce plugins, it’s over to you to make a decision.
+Now that you’ve seen a detailed overview of seven of the best WordPress eCommerce plugins, it’s over to you to make a decision.

-I’d also recommend that you don’t let price sway you too much, because, although some of the plugins featured in this list have a free core, in reality, serious store owners will probably need to invest in several premium extensions — bringing many of the free versus premium prices very much in line with each other.
+I’d recommend that you don’t let price sway you too much, because, although some of the plugins featured on this list have a free core, in reality, serious store owners will probably need to invest in several premium extensions — bringing many of the free-versus-premium prices very much in line with each other.

 Already using an eCommerce plugin?
 Opinions?
 Thoughts?